 The book was done in collaboration with Confluence, OSU Press, and Dr. Katy Barber.
 Thank you to Meyer Memorial Trust for providing funding for this project.

 Copies will be sold at the Oregon Historical Society gift shop.
-You can also preorder and have it shipped to you via OSU Press.
-Use the promo code SP23.
+You can also buy copies through the Confluence Shop, though they won’t be shipped in time.